PingBackHome/PingBackHome.github.io/_posts/2024-04-22-THM-Hijack.md

 Regarding the file `.passwords_list.txt`, as expected, we find password hashes.
 Now, the question is, what's our next step?

+### RECON\cookie

+### Analysis of User Cookie

+Upon inspecting our own cookie for the user `hijackuser` and performing a base64 decode, we uncover something intriguing.

 ![afbeelding](https://github.com/PingBackHome/PingBackHome.github.io/assets/115549820/020941b2-0fc0-4ced-9fa0-78905feb1a79)

 ![afbeelding](https://github.com/PingBackHome/PingBackHome.github.io/assets/115549820/4a6221b7-5ad7-4f16-958d-eb71995c3fe3)

+### Authentication via Cookie

+It appears that the username and password are passed as authentication via the cookie.

+Upon running the hash behind the username through `hash-identifier`, we determine that it is an MD5 hash.

 ![afbeelding](https://github.com/PingBackHome/PingBackHome.github.io/assets/115549820/aa54defe-7ae2-40c5-be08-352fdddb741f)